svedant1207/svedant1207/README.md

 - 💻 Passionate about **Software Development, Machine Learning, and Web Development**
 - 🌱 Currently exploring **Generative AI, AI-driven systems, and advanced web technologies**
 - 👯 Open to collaborating on **AI, Data Science, and Full-Stack projects**
-- ⚡ Fun fact: I love building solutions that make everyday processes smarter and faster!
+- ⚡ Fun fact: I love and i'm learning to build solutions that make everyday processes smarter and faster!

 ---